Streampunk/macadam/README.md

 ### Device configuration

-Device configuration can be carried out either using the _Blackmagic Desktop Video Setup_ utility before running macadam or by using the `getDeviceConfig()` and `setDeviceConfig()` functions.
+Device configuration can be carried out either by using the _Blackmagic Desktop Video Setup_ utility before running macadam, or by using the `getDeviceConfig()` and `setDeviceConfig()` functions.

 Use `getDeviceInfo()` to work out the index of the DeckLink device that you would like to configure.
-To find out the current configuration of that device, call the get function with the device index as an arguemnt (defaults to `0`).
+To find out the current configuration of that device, call the get function with the device index as an argument (defaults to `0`).
 For example, for the third device at index `2`:

 ```javascript
 const macadam = require('macadam');